PrathamSharma1510/norman_pd_incident_data_pipeline_and_visualization/README.md

 - **requests_cache**: Enables caching of HTTP requests.
 This reduces the number of repeated requests made to APIs, improving efficiency and reducing latency.

-- **retry_requests**: Implements retry logic for HTTP requests, enhancing the robustness of web service calls by retrying failed requests.

 - **openmeteo_requests**: A custom implementation (assumed for the context of this explanation) for interacting with the Open-Meteo API, which provides historical weather data necessary for the project.

-- **timedelta**: Part of the datetime module, used to represent differences in dates and times (durations).
-This project utilizes timedelta for time-based calculations and manipulations.

 Each of these components plays a vital role in the project's ability to process raw data, enrich it with additional context, and prepare it for a comprehensive analysis.

 ## Bugs and Assumptions